 Beta-Estradiol from Sigma diluted in DMSO was used to induce BRAVO expression.
 Dexamethasone from Sigma diluted in EtOH was used to induce WOX5 expression.
 For bleomycin treatment, seedlings were transferred to vertical plates supplemented with 0.6 µg/ml bleomycin (Sigma) 4 days after sowing.
 For recovery, plants were transferred back to control medium after 1 day of growth in bleomycin-containing medium and analyzed under a confocal microscope after 72h.
 For zeocin treatment, ….

-Basic fuchsin staining for xylem characterization…
+Basic fuchsin staining protocol for xylem characterization was performed as described in Caño-Delgado et al., 2000.
 The double mutant bravo wox5 was generated by crossing the bravo and wox5 single mutants.
 The double mutant homozygous lines were selected by genotyping.
 The primers used for bravo and wox5 genotyping are indicated in table S2.

 Confocal Microscopy and Quantification of Fluorescence Signal